austinksmith/lzwFlossRedux.js/README.md

 # Support lzwFlossRedux.js

-Your support makes projects like this possible.
+Please consider becoming a subscriber so I can continue to develop innovative open source projects.
+[ASMITHDEV SUBSCRIBESTAR](https://www.subscribestar.com/asmithdev) Thank you, your support makes projects like this possible.